Anne-Marie Slaughter: Early life and education

 Slaughter received honorary degrees from the University of Miami in 2006, the University of Warwick in 2013, and Tufts University in 2014.
-She also won the University of Virginia's Thomas Jefferson Medal in 2007.
-She is a Fellow of the American Academy of Arts and Sciences.
+She also received the University of Virginia's Thomas Jefferson Medal in 2007.
+She is a fellow of the American Academy of Arts and Sciences.

 Academic career

-Scholarship and teaching

 Slaughter served on the faculty of the University of Chicago Law School from 1989 to 1994 and then as J. Sinclair Armstrong Professor of International, Foreign, and Comparative Law on the faculty of Harvard Law School from 1994 to 2002.
-She then moved to Princeton to serve as dean of the Woodrow Wilson School, the first woman to hold that position.
-She held that post from 2002 to 2009, when she accepted an appointment at the US State Department.
+She then moved to Princeton to serve as dean of the Woodrow Wilson School from 2002 to 2009.
+She became the first woman to hold that position.
+During her deanship, she oversaw the creation of several research centers and academic programs.
 During the academic year 2007–2008, Slaughter was a visiting fellow at the Shanghai Institute for International Affairs.
-In 2011, she returned to Princeton as a professor.
+Following her government service, she returned to Princeton in 2011 as a professor.